Mohit-Mundria/Fake_News_Detector/README.md

 Key Features

 *) Data Preprocessing: Utilizes pandas and numpy for data manipulation, including handling missing values, text cleaning, and tokenization.

 *) Model Architecture: Implements a Bidirectional GRU neural network using TensorFlow and Keras, designed to capture contextual information from text data effectively.

 *) Training and Evaluation: The model is trained on a labeled dataset and evaluated using metrics such as accuracy, precision, recall, and F1-score.

 *) User Interface: The Fake_News_Detection.py script allows users to input news articles and receive real-time predictions on whether the news is real or fake.

 Dependencies

 The project requires the following Python libraries:

 1. pandas

+2. seaborn

+3. matplotlib

-2. numpy
+4. numpy

-3. tensorflow
+5. tensorflow

-4. keras
+6. keras

-5. scikit-learn
+7. scikit-learn

-6. nltk
+8. nltk